Nowadays everyone is a reviewer, but are they all on the same page…

 “The characters were godless intellectuals trying to answer life’s great questions without the benefit of any useful tools.”

-or alternatively that the novel offers:
+or another reader finds that for them the same novel offers:

 “A psychological drama, love story, comedy, tragedy, cold war commentary, family drama, and is entirely brilliant and moving.”